VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 ### Services

 You cannot always model everything as an object.
-For example, in the conference management system it makes sense to model a third-party payment processing system as a service: the system can pass the parameters required by the payment processing service and then receive a result back from the service.
+For example, in the conference management system it may make sense to model a third-party payment processing system as a service: the system can pass the parameters required by the payment processing service and then receive a result back from the service.
 Notice that a common characteristic of a